 The econometric analysis show that the P_h^{LIST} models generally fit well, with R2 measures ranging from around 0.6 to 0.7, and structural and location variables having expected signs and generally significant.
-For example, the median valued manufactured home was anywhere from roughly 25 percent to >50 percent lower valued (with the lower percentage effect inside the Permian counties), and the presence of piped water was shown to always be a significant positive determinant of housing value varying across the range of 3 percent to 7 percent (with the lower percentage effect inside the Permian).
+For example, the median valued manufactured home was anywhere from roughly 25% to >50% lower valued (with the lower percentage effect inside the Permian counties), and the presence of piped water was shown to always be a significant positive determinant of housing value varying across the range of 3% to 7% (with the lower percentage effect inside the Permian).
 Like other HPM studies of UO&G development (e.g., Bennett and Loomis, 2015 and He et al., 2017), we control for the unemployment rate in a county and show it to be significantly negative, i.e., this is consistent with positive employment changes (and income effects) shifting housing demand and raising the expected price.